Satisfactory Academic Progress

 How we monitor your academic progress

 Students enrolled in eligible certificate programs that are shorter than 24 credit hours are monitored for SAP compliance at the end of each payment period.
-For these programs, we review after fall semester before spring aid is awarded, after spring semester before summer aid is awarded, and after summer before fall aid is awarded.
+For these programs, we review after fall semester before spring aid is awarded, after spring semester before summer aid is disbursed, and after summer before fall aid is awarded.

 What happens if you don’t make satisfactory academic progress?